-Innovations are sought that deal with how Software Defined Radio (SDR) and/or Cognitive Radio (CR) might alter the system design tradeoffs of primarily either to enable better rejection of interference without the exponential cost growth associated with more traditional solutions.
+Innovations are sought that deal with how Software Defined Radio (SDR) and/or Cognitive Radio (CR) might alter the system design tradeoffs either to enable better rejection of interference without the exponential cost growth associated with more traditional solutions.
 Such innovations might include, but are certainly not limited to, the ones listed below.
 It is realized that many of these techniques are already used in some advanced communications systems, but not used in others because design tradeoffs or other factors may not have their deployment.
 It is recognized that cognitive radio techniques, whereby the frequency plans could be modified to operate in non-interfering bands, might be a solution, but the implementation cost of such techniques would be prohibitive for many applications.
 In the present cases, other techniques are sought.
-A few examples are given here:
+Examples are given below.

 - Adaptive beamforming to maximize antenna gain in the direction of the communications path and minimize gain in the interference direction.

-- Improved roaming algorithms (Change sites or systems to one that has a better Signal to Noise plus Interference ratio.
+- Improved roaming algorithms (Change sites or systems to one that has a better Signal to Noise plus Interference ratio).

-- Change channel coding algorithms to relax the required signal to interference plus noise ratio at the expense of more data overhead
+- Change channel coding algorithms to relax the required signal to interference plus noise ratio at the expense of more data overhead.

 - Adapting to the temporal or spectral cadence of interfering signals.

 1 Comment(s) — Latest:May 29, 2013 06:54 AM

 I would like to add a technique to the list of interference mitigation techniques for receivers.
 The technique is adaptive polarization to reduce the signal to interference ratio.